kratisto/docs/pages/bare_metal_cloud/dedicated_servers/proxmox-broadcom-slow-downloads/guide.en-gb.md

 ## Objective

+Some Dedicated Servers equipped with Broadcom BCM57502 NICs encounter really slow (255 kb/s) download speeds inside VMs or containers running on Proxmox VE (Virtual Environment).

 **Find out how to fix slow downloads problems inside containers and VMs running on Proxmox VE with a Broadcom BCM57502 network interface controller by disabling the `generic-receive-offload` parameter.**

 ## Requirements

-The issue is known to occur on bare metal servers of the ADVANCE ranges running Proxmox VE (Virtual Environment).
+The issue is known to occur on bare metal servers of the ADVANCE ranges running Proxmox VE.
 Only servers equipped with a Broadcom BCM57502 network interface controller are affected.

 ## Instructions